RTX70/CodeJava/README.md

 # CodeJava
-A repository of all multitudes of programming questions on Java.
+A repository of multitudes of programming questions on Java.